MisterDA/babel-information-model/draft-ietf-babel-information-model.md

   applied to all new babel-interface instances, by default.
-  If "true", this instance is applied to new babel-interfaces instances at the time they are created, by including it in the babel-interface-mac-keys list.
+  If "true", this instance is applied to new babel-interfaces instances at the time they are created, by including it in the babel-if-mac-key-sets list.
   If "false", this instance is not applied to new babel-interfaces instances when they are created.
   An implementation MAY choose